-Driven by its mission to confront real-world problems through bold and creative solutions, The New School is tackling this global crisis head on.
-This year, the university will pursue a comprehensive plan to address climate change, including full divestment of fossil fuels.
+Driven by its mission to confront real-world problems through bold and creative solutions, The New School is tackling this crisis head on.
+This year, the university will pursue a comprehensive plan to address climate change, including a full divestment of fossil fuels.

-“Everyone in this generation is very aware of what the future is going to look like, and they are very aware of the crises and challenges ahead of us,” said New School alumnus Ben Silverman (Environmental Policy and Sustainability Management ’14), a former co-chair of the Student Senate who helped spearhead the divestment campaign.
+“Everyone in this generation is very aware of what the future is going to look like, and they are very aware of the crises and challenges ahead of us,” said New School alumnus Ben Silverman, Environmental Policy and Sustainability Management ’14, a former co-chair of the Student Senate who helped spearhead the divestment campaign.
 “This is our future, our lives we’re fighting for.
 This is a small part of what I can do within this larger movement.”

 Silverman noted that, in recent years, The New School has taken robust action on climate change, including participation in the People’s Climate March in September 2014, a history-making demonstration of which the university was an official leader and endorser; and the construction of the University Center, an LEED Gold–rated facility that boasts industry-leading solutions to curbing energy use.

 Teaching, research, and community engagement leading to sustainable climate solutions are core values of The New School.
-For updates, visit newschool.edu/tishman-center.
+For updates, visit Tishman Environment and Design Center.